 Tip 16: Get a free consultation

 The last tip and best tip we can offer you to ask us for free and no-obligation advice for first time home buyers in Calgary.
 We will sit down with you and go over the process.
-We explain it all, and we answer your questions.
-We brainstorm with you about your options and tell you which mistakes not to make.
-We can even explain to you how to save money.
+We explain it all, and we answer your questions, and we brainstorm with you about your options and tell you which mistakes not to make.
+And, we can even explain to you how to save money!
 This one-is-one is absolutely free and with no obligation.
 And coffee is on us!